This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 Just enter your email and I’ll send it right to you, plus great new recipes weekly!

-Don’t you love an easy breakfast during the crazy months around the holidays.
+This is the perfect easy breakfast to make during the crazy months around the holidays.
 Enjoy breakfast filled with eggs, sausage and cheese with your family without doing a lot of work.
 You might also like Chorizo Breakfast Casserole, Sausage Cream Cheese Casserole, Paula Deen Breakfast Casserole Recipe and Vegetarian Breakfast Casserole.

 My kids love a good sausage breakfast casserole and this one is simple yet very delicious.
 The simple ingredients in this sausage, egg and cheese breakfast casserole combine to make a delicious but easy breakfast casserole.